 We are very proud of our residents, and I recognize how privileged I am to have the opportunity to mentor and interact with such an outstanding group of individuals.

 The links on our Website indicate the scope of our diverse activities; thank you for your interest in our program.
 Please also visit the Wood Library Museum website to hear Dr. Wood’s “Living History Interview” and hear about the Apgar Scholars Program at Columbia.
 You can see the video by scrolling down to the picture of Dr. Wood and at the foot of the page in the link below:

-Finally, let me say that 2012 is a special year for our department; it is the 60th anniversary of the founding of the department – a diamond jubilee anniversary.
+Finally, let me say that 2012 was a special year for our department; it was the 60th anniversary of the founding of the department – a diamond jubilee anniversary.
 The Department was founded in January 1952, and at that time there were only 3 other Departments of Anesthesiology in the world.
 We have experienced 60 wonderful years, and look forward to many more!

 For more about New York Presbyterian Hospital click here.